asyncapi/website/pages/blog/async-api-spec-3.0-release.md

 ## When will the release happen?

 We are yet to arrive at a date but the community is working towards releasing this by the end of 2022.
 Currently, we meet every two weeks to discuss the upcoming Spec 3.0 release and share updates and you are welcome to join it!
+We are going to have our next meeting on [UTC 16:00 on March 3, 2022](https://github.com/asyncapi/community/issues/270).
+You can access the [AsyncAPI Calendar](https://calendar.google.com/calendar/u/0/embed?src=tbrbfq4de5bcngt8okvev4lstk@group.calendar.google.com) and explore our upcoming meetings.

 The release would follow a three-step process: End of the review period, Beta testing and official announcement.
 Currently, we are working in a review period where important work is picked before we start working on them.
 During Beta testing, we invite external contributors and users to test the contributions that have landed in and validate their use cases.
 Finally, after rigorous testing, we will make an official announcement about our release!